 We were “walk-ins”, so we missed a chance for a tour and goat-feeding.
 But there was a lot of ear-scratching and one-sided conversations with uninterested ruminants.
 These are happy goats, with an ideal diet and a habitat that is vital to the wide variety of excellent cheeses on offer.
 We inhaled a cheese platter in minutes, noting that several Surfing Goat cheeses have won many international awards since the dairy opened 20 years ago.

-Just down the road about a mile is the Hawaii Sea Spirits Organic Farm & Distillery, which was our next stop.
+Just down the road about a mile is the Hawaii Sea Spirits Organic Farm & Distillery, which was our next stop for this HAT Blog Maui post.
 We were lucky to sign up for a tasting last-minute that included, in order, Kula Organic Rum (light and dark varieties), Ocean Vodka, and FY Gin.
 A taste of “Brum” finished the tasting, a limited edition rum recipe that goes for hundreds of dollars a bottle and can only be purchased right there in the gift shop.

 All of the selections were sublime.
 Our host (forgot her name, sorry Auntie!) described the distillation process expertly.
 She also talked about tasting notes for each of the samples: coconut, ginger…lavender?
 My palate is not what I’d consider sophisticated or even discerning, and I found the descriptions most helpful in appreciating the attention to detail involved in the various distilling approaches.